soupi/learn-haskell-blog-generator/src/08-testing.md

 # Testing

-We want to add some testing to our blog generator.
+We want to add some tests to our blog generator.
 At the very least a few regression tests to make sure that if we extend or change our markup parsing code, HTML generation code, or translation from markup to HTML code, and make a mistake, we'll have a safety web alerting us of issues.